According to the state law of Florida, payday lending is legal.

 - June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect (expected in November 2020).

-- 2018 – Florida’s House and Senate passed the Deferred Presentment Transactions Law (SB 920) that will change payday loan regulation (to take effect on July 1, 2019).
-It was prompted by potential changes in federal regulations (namely by the Payday Loan Rule proposed by the CFPB in 2016).
+- 2018 – Florida’s House and Senate passed the Deferred Presentment Transactions Law (SB 920) that will allow installment payday loans up to $1,000 repayable in 60 to 90 days (to take effect on July 1, 2019).

-- The need for changes was also caused by the fact that “From July 2016 through June 2017, Floridians borrowed $3.09 billion from payday lenders and paid $306 million in fees, according to legislative analysts.”
+The need for changes was also caused by the fact that – $306 million was paid towards fees by Floridians on $3.09 billion borrowed between July 2016 and June 2017.
 Thus, in the attempt to help consumers, lawmakers decided to offer 3-month installment payday loans apart from the short-term loan product already in place.